DL-Community/DancingLine-CommunityEdition/README.md

 - ⚠️ To get the installation key for Windows version, please join our Discord server: https://discord.gg/8Ew5n3XadT

 ### macOS
+> "Dancing Line CE.app" is damaged and can’t be opened.
+You should move it to the Trash.

 <img width="372" height="348" alt="image" src="https://github.com/user-attachments/assets/ac5b2dbc-a23c-43e4-a48e-34281d96b771" />

 - Use terminal command `sudo xattr -r -d com.apple.quarantine /Applications/Dancing\ Line\ CE.app` to fix the error of "**'Dancing Line CE.app' is damaged and can’t be opened.
 You should move it to the Trash.**"